On Lichnerowicz sharp distance-regular graphs: Introduction

-\begin{definition}[Amply regular graph \cite{BCN89}] A non-complete connected $d$-regular graph on $n$ vertices is called {\it amply regular} with parameters $(n,d,\alpha,\beta)$ if the following two conditions hold: \begin{itemize} \item[(i)] any two adjacent vertices have exactly $\alpha$ common neighbors; \item[(ii)] any two vertices at distance $2$ have exactly $\beta$ common neighbors. \end{itemize} \end{definition} Compared to the definition of amply regular graphs given in \cite{BCN89}, we additionally assume that the graph is non-complete and connected for the convenience of discussion.
+Compared to the definition of amply regular graphs given in \cite{BCN89}, we additionally assume that the graph is non-complete and connected for the convenience of discussion.
 For such graphs, the Lin--Lu--Yau curvature has proven to be a powerful tool for bounding their diameters and eigenvalues \cite{CHLZ24,CL,HLX24}.